mmuller88/mmblog/content/aws-sst-cdk-to-tf/index.md

 ## Migration

-In the next section, I will describe how the migration works.
+In the next section, I will describe how the migration from SST, AWS CDK, or AWS CloudFormation to Terraform works.

 ## Step 1: Deploy